-Becoming a parent is a huge responsibility for anyone and this is no different for LGBT+ couples.
+Becoming a parent is a huge responsibility for anyone and this is no different for LGBTQ+ couples.
 But the legal aspects of becoming a same sex parent can be more complicated so if you’re thinking about a family, we recommend you take legal advice.

 How can same-sex couples become parents?